dmg-interview/dmg-interview/README.md

 ## Hi there 👋

+This is a dedicated Git repository for the purpose of interviews.
+For privacy reasons there is purposly no data here.

 <!--
 **dmg-interview/dmg-interview** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.